lvgl/lvgl/docs/details/widgets/switch.rst

 Change orientation
 ------------------

-Swith a Switch is created, its default orientation is :cpp:enumerator:`LV_SWITCH_ORIENTATION_AUTO`, which causes it to be oriented based on ``width`` and ``height``.
+With a Switch is created, its default orientation is :cpp:enumerator:`LV_SWITCH_ORIENTATION_AUTO`, which causes it to be oriented based on ``width`` and ``height``.
 You can change this behavior using :cpp:expr:`lv_switch_set_orientation(widget, orientation)`.
 Possible values for